-With the recent arrival on the big screen it’s time to look ahead at the Doctor Strange in the Multiverse of Madness UK DVD, Blu-ray and digital release date.
+With the recent arrival on the big screen it’s time to look ahead at the Doctor Strange in the Multiverse of Madness UK DVD, Blu-ray and digital release date (details below).
 It follows on from where things left off in Spider-Man No Way Home and WandaVision, so this is going to be one for a lot of home entertainment collections.

 UK Blu-ray, DVD and digital release date

 The Doctor Strange in the Multiverse of Madness UK digital release date should be around early July 2022, so you’ll need to wait a few more weeks to buy it.
 However, details are still thin on the ground for the likes of Amazon Prime Video and iTunes and this could be to leave the focus on the Disney+ worldwide streaming launch on the 22nd June 2022.Advertisement The film came out in cinemas on the 5th May 2022, which is a bit unusual for such a big blockbuster.
 However, with Thor Love and Thunder and Black Panther Wakanda Forever also out in 2022, thanks to the impact of COVID, it was always going to be slightly congested year.